-A major that goes beyond acting, our theatre arts program dives deep into the heart of performing.
+A major that goes beyond acting, our theatre arts degree program dives deep into the heart of performing.
 You have a love for the spotlight, and Wayne State can build your foundation and make you a well-rounded performer.
-Mainstage productions at Wayne State give you the opportunity for acting, directing, writing, costume design, special effects, lighting, and more.
-You can even be a part of the annual children’s play, which brings approximately 4,000 area schoolchildren for one of several performances.
+Mainstage productions at Wayne State give you the opportunity for acting, directing, costume design, special effects, lighting, and more.
+You can even be a part of the annual children’s play, which brings approximately 4,000 area schoolchildren for several performances.
 Careers for theatre majors are endless.
-With a degree in theatre arts, you’ll be prepared to steal the show on the big screen, or you can use your speaking talents to become an announcer, on-air personality, or even a salesperson.
+With a theatre arts degree, you’ll be prepared to steal the show on the big screen, or you can use your speaking talents to become an announcer, on-air personality, or even a salesperson.
 No matter what route you take, you’ll gain skills that are beneficial to any career, such as design, production, management, and even cultural awareness.

 Percent of recent WSC graduates employed or in graduate school